FareHarbor/fareharbor-docs/external-api/endpoints.md

 ### Agents and desks

+When creating a booking, you can specify the booking agent by pk, by name, or not at all.
+It is an error to specify both an agent pk and a name.

+Similarly, you can specify a desk pk, a desk name, or neither, but not both.

-To specify the booking agent (resp. desk), pass an `Agent` pk for the `agent` property (resp. `Desk` pk for the `desk` property), when creating the booking as shown in the example below.
+To specify the booking agent by pk, pass an `Agent` pk for the `agent` property.
+To specify the agent by name, pass an `Agent` name for the `agent_name` property.
+(Resp. `Desk` pk for the `desk` property, `Desk` name for the `desk_name` property).

-Example booking request body with both agent and desk specified:
+Example booking request body with both agent and desk specified by pk:

     {
       "contact": {